-The Airframe & Powerplant and Aviation Maintenance Technology programs are approved by the Federal Aviation Administration (FAA) and meet the requirements established in the Code of Federal Regulations, Title 14, Chapter 1, Subchapter H, Part 147.
+The Aviation Maintenance Technology programs are approved by the Federal Aviation Administration (FAA) and meet the requirements established in the Code of Federal Regulations, Title 14, Chapter 1, Subchapter H, Part 147.
 The skills learned in this program are applicable inside and outside of the aviation industry.
-Certification is required for aviation industry positions.
+Certification is required for certain aviation positions but not required to obtain related employment in various industries; however, obtaining an A&P certificate is highly encouraged as it provides additional opportunities.

-Upon successful completion of the appropriate general, airframe or powerplant components, students will be eligible to take the Federal Aviation Administration (FAA) knowledge tests for the Airframe and/or Powerplant Mechanics Certificate.
+Upon successful completion of the appropriate generals, airframe or powerplant components, students will be eligible to take the Federal Aviation Administration (FAA) knowledge tests for the Airframe and/or Powerplant Mechanics Certificate.
 FAA testing consists of three (3) written tests and three (3) parts to an oral and practical (O&P) exam.
-Spartan College (Inglewood, CA) is a Designated FAA Test Center for the written tests.
-Spartan will provide, one-time, all the required written tests at no additional cost to the student provided that:
+Spartan will provide one attempt for each written tests at no additional cost to the student provided that: